Pura Dalem Segara Madhu

 Pura Dalem Segara Madhu also known as Pura Dalem Jagaraga is a northern Balinese Hindu temple or pura located in the village of Jagaraga, Buleleng in northern Bali.
 It is about 11 km east of Singaraja.
 The village of Jagaraga is known historically as the place where the Dutch colonial government witnesses puputan or Balinese mass-suicide following their military attack on the kingdom of Bali in 1849.
-Pura Dalem Segara Madhu is known for its intensive wall decoration typical of northern Balinese architecture and for its unique western-influenced relief e.g. motifs of early 20th-century airplanes and automobiles.
+Pura Dalem Segara Madhu is known for its intensive wall decoration typical of northern Balinese architecture and for its unique western-influenced reliefs featuring early 20th-century airplanes and automobiles.

 History

-The establishment of Pura Dalem Segara Madhu was estimated in the 12th century by Raja Sri Aji Jayaraga.
+The establishment of Pura Dalem Segara Madhu was estimated to be in the 12th century according to Raja Sri Aji Jayaraga.
 During the Dutch intervention of Bali in 1849, the entire palace and temple complex were destroyed by the Dutch military.
-The rebuilt of the pura began in 1865, the building that still stands today.
+The rebuilding of the pura began in 1865; this building still stands today.
 The pura was designed as a combination of Pura Prajapati and Pura Dalem, each dedicated to Durga and Shiva.
 The combination of both temples is possible because the deities are still one family.